El-Vaibhav/Fake-News-Detection-Using-Machine-Learning/README.md

 # Results

 # Objective:
-The primary aim of this project was to evaluate different feature extraction techniques and classifiers for the task of fake news detection.
-The goal was to determine which combination of feature and classifier works best in terms of accuracy and performance on this specific task.
+The main objective of the work was to compare different feature extraction methods and various classifiers for fake news detection.
+The motive was that among these, which feature-classifier combination would work best in terms of accuracy/performance for this particular task..

 # Feature Extraction Techniques:
 1. Word Count: The number of words in each news article was used as a feature.